Chrysler LeBaron: Mexican market

 M and K-platform cars were assembled in the Toluca, Mexico facility.
 The M-platform LeBaron was sold in Mexico from the 1977 to the 1982 model years.
 The K-car LeBaron was also produced in Toluca and was sold for the 1983 through 1987 model years.
 There were no K-platform convertibles offered from the factory.

 Chrysler Phantom was the Mexican-market version of the J-Body LeBaron Coupe.
 There were no convertibles of the J-body 2-door for the Mexican market.
-Phantoms were Chrysler's top-of-the-line model in Mexico and generally sold with a higher trim level than their United States counterparts; the Phantom was also only ever available with the more powerful, turbocharged engines.
+Phantoms were Chrysler's top-of-the-line model in Mexico and generally sold with a higher trim level than their US counterparts; the Phantom was also only ever available with the more powerful, turbocharged engines.
 Chrysler Phantoms were marketed from 1987 until 1994, with the first cars delivered in December 1986.
 A more powerful R/T version (similar to the American LeBaron GTC but using a higher-tuned turbo engine) was also available in 1992 and 1993.
 The Phantom R/T originally received the 2.5-liter 175 hp Turbo II engine, coupled to a three-speed automatic, but this was quickly changed to the 224 hp Turbo III engine with a five-speed Getrag manual transmission.

 The Mexican AA-body Chrysler LeBaron 4-door sedan was called the New Yorker (all of them with Landau roof), and the "K" body (slightly shorter) was reserved for the 4-door LeBaron's, which were sold in two trim levels, one with Landau roof and leather, and the other one without those two options.